 In prior years, the District entered into a Standard Potable Water and Wastewater Development Agreement with the Developer (Utility Development Agreement).
 In connection with this agreement, the District received a total of \$5,059,983 in refundable advance fees (RAF), minimum Equivalent Residential Connections (ERC), and Allowance for Funds Prudently Invested (AFPI) Fees from the Developer.
 The Developer failed to make certain payments under the agreement and, as a result, the District withdrew approximately \$464,779 from the RAF and Shortfall escrow accounts funded by the Developer in prior years.
 During the 2016 Bond restructuring, the agreement was amended.
-The total balance remaining in the escrow accounts was \$71,057 at September 30, 2019.
+The total balance remaining in the escrow accounts was \$71,585 at September 30, 2021.
 During previous years, a new developer purchased most of the assets of the old developer.
-The total amount due to the new developer under the amended utility development agreement dated September 1, 2017 may not exceed \$5,593,454.
+According to the amended utility development agreement dated September 1, 2017, the amount due is subject to the redemption of the bonds and satisfaction of other conditions; the maximum payment may not exceed \$5,593,454.